Maebe A. Girl

 Maebe A. Girl (also known as G. Pudlo; born July 27, 1986) is an American drag queen and politician.
-She came to prominence as the first drag queen ever elected to public office in the United States, due to being elected to the Silver Lake Neighborhood Council in 2019.
+She came to prominence as the first drag queen ever elected to public office in the United States, after being elected to the Silver Lake Neighborhood Council in Los Angeles in 2019.
 Girl is non-binary and uses she/her and they/them pronouns.

 On June 28, 2019, Girl announced a Democratic Party bid for California's 28th congressional district, challenging incumbent Adam Schiff.
 If successful, Girl would have been the first transgender person ever elected to Congress.
-She conceded the election on March 27, 2020, when the final results from Los Angeles County races were released, after placing third.
+She came in third in the primary, and thus did not make it into the general election.

 On February 2, 2021, Girl announced that she would run against Schiff again in the 2022 election.
 Girl placed second in the June 2022 jungle primary and advanced to the general election, becoming the first Democrat running against Schiff to do so.
-After Schiff announced that he would retire from the House of Representatives to run for Senate in 2024, Girl announced her candidacy for his seat a third time to succeed him.
+After Schiff announced he would retire from the House of Representatives to run for the Senate in 2024, Girl announced her candidacy for his seat a third time to succeed him.

+Under the name Maebe Pudlo, Girl announced a 2026 campaign for the California State Senate in June 2025, to succeed retiring Senator María Elena Durazo.

 Early life and drag career

 Girl was born in Pittsburgh.
 She subsequently moved to Chicago, where she did pizza tours of the city.
+She came out to her parents at 16, and she noted they were supportive.
+While living in Chicago, after Mayor Richard M. Daley stepped down as mayor in 2011, Girl considered running for mayor, but did not meet the signature requirements to get on ballot.
+She also volunteered as an overnight supervisor at Lincoln Park Community Center.

 Girl later began performing in drag.
-As host and producer of the Lyric Hyperion Theatre's drag brunch, she became known for doing satirical impressions of political figures, including Melania Trump, Betsy DeVos, and Sarah Sanders.
+In 2014, she moved from Chicago to Highland Park, Los Angeles.
+As host and producer of the Lyric Hyperion Theatre's drag brunch, she became known for doing satirical impressions of political figures, including Melania Trump, Betsy DeVos, Kellyanne Conway, and Sarah Sanders.

-Career
+Girl is 6 ft 2 in.
+She is also an ordained minister.
+In regards to the news coverage about her being a drag queen in elected office, Girl expressed that she understood the tabloid element of her profession and even promoted her campaigns at drag events and in drag, but that there had also "been an overemphasis on the fact that I’m a drag queen and an under-emphasis on the fact that I’m a trans person".
+She stated that "drag is what I do, trans is who I am."

+Girl was featured as a guest on a roundtable discussion for Yes!
+Magazine on International Transgender Day of Visibility in 2023.